Frequently asked questions

 There are no public toilets in the Teewah Beach camping area, Poverty Point camping area, upper Noosa River camp sites 4–15 and Wandi or Neebs waterholes camping areas.

-If bush toileting is necessary, bury all faecal matter and toilet paper in a hole at least 50cm deep and at least 50m from watercourses, tracks and camp sites on Teewah Beach and Poverty Point or 100m from watercourses, tracks and camp sites along the upper Noosa River, Cooloola Wilderness Trail and along the Cooloola Great Walk.
-Bag tampons, sanitary pads, disposable nappies and cigarette butts and remove from the area.
+If bush toileting is necessary, bury all faecal matter and toilet paper in a hole at least 50cm deep and at least 50m from watercourses, tracks and camp sites at Poverty Point or 100m from watercourses, tracks and camp sites along the upper Noosa River, Cooloola Wilderness Trail and along the Cooloola Great Walk.
+Bag all tampons, sanitary items, disposable nappies and cigarette butts and remove from the recreation area.

 - Watch the web clip: Bush toileting practices